syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 <td>
 %&lt;DataSource&gt;.&lt;FieldName&gt; <br/><br/>For example: %Products.ProductName<br/><br/>Where, “Products” is a data source which can be data tables, datasets, data readers and data views and ProductName is the field name or column name<br/><br/></td></tr>
 </table>
 By default, DataTable values will be filled in the worksheet as a string format.
-You can detect data type and number format of DataTable values by using VariableTypeAction enumerator.
-To know more about the VariableTypeAction enumerator, please refer **VariableTypeAction** in API section.
+You can detect data type and number format of DataTable values by using [VariableTypeAction](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.VariableTypeAction.html) enumerator.

 The following screenshot represents the input template which has a template marker.